Timmermans trolls 'idiot' Brexit negotiators

 There was "a very ugly form of nationalism developing", David Melding, a Welsh MP said, which "suddenly turns any failure on the part of the UK government to somehow be the fault of Johnnie European foreigner".

-For his part, Michel Barnier, the British Brexit negotiator, told the BBC interviewers the EU was better prepared for a no-deal scenario than the UK.
+For his part, Michel Barnier, the EU's Brexit negotiator, told the BBC interviewers the EU was better prepared for a no-deal scenario than the UK.

 "We've never been impressed by such a threat.
 It's not useful to use it", Barnier said on Johnson's main pledge - to leave the EU on 31 October no matter what.